BingoBois/FinalReport/README.md

-In addition, the backend also had a lot of problems in the beginning, including being able able to create a user, but not to verify the newly created user through Postman.
+In addition, the backend also had a lot of problems in the beginning, including being able to create a user, but not to verify the newly created user through Postman.

 ![alt_text](/LSDRaport/Postman-CreateUser.png)